yuhonas/zsh-ansimotd/README.md

 ansi_art_download http://artscene.textfiles.com/artpacks/1996/

 # manually
-# Copy one or more zip files containg ansi art into your ansi art config directory usually
+# Copy one or more zip files containg ansi art into your ansi art config directory
 # which is derived from ${XDG_CONFIG_HOME:-~/.config}/ansimotd
 ```